- COVID-19 Testing Guidance, updated June 14, 2021

 Guidance for congregate care surveillance testing

-On March 22nd, EOHHS issued revised surveillance testing guidance for organizations that operate residential congregate care programs, veteran’s shelters, and residential schools.
-EOHHS Congregate Care Surveillance Testing Guidance (this guidance replaces the December 31st guidance)
+On August 4, 2021, EOHHS issued revised surveillance testing guidance for organizations that operate residential congregate care programs, veteran’s shelters, and residential schools.
+EOHHS Congregate Care Surveillance Testing Guidance (this guidance replaces the May 12, 2021 and March 22, 2021 guidance)

 Guidance for schools